katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 This function converts the list in to a single dict where the dict key is the tag key and the dict value is the tag value.

-ansible_dict_to_boto3_tag_list
+assible_dict_to_boto3_tag_list
 ------------------------------

 Opposite of above.
-Converts an Ansible dict to a boto3 tag list of dicts.
+Converts an Assible dict to a boto3 tag list of dicts.
 You can again override the key names used if 'Key' and 'Value' is not suitable.

 get_ec2_security_group_ids_from_names